Audience: Health and wellness professionals

 Lifestyle medicine is the use of healthy lifestyle behaviors to prevent and treat chronic diseases.
 In this course, students will consider comprehensively applying lifestyle medicine strategies to healthy individuals, to those with chronic diseases and as part of a self-care program.
 Students will also consider lifestyle medicine as its own medical explanatory framework for disease, illness and health.

-This is one of the courses within the Graduate Certificate in Lifestyle Medicine, and it’s worth 2 credits.
-The course can be taken independently as a professional development course or as part of the certificate program.
+This is one of the courses within the Graduate Certificate in Lifestyle Medicine and the Master of Science in Integrative Health and Wellness, and it’s worth 2 credits.
+The course can be taken independently as a professional development course or as part of the certificate or master’s program.
 Please note that students are limited to earning a maximum of nine graduate credits before applying for admission into a degree or certificate program.
 If you are below the nine-credit limit and are not seeking a certificate or degree, you’re free to take this course without applying to the graduate school.

 Lifestyle medicine course objectives